Supervises lay-up vessels

 - Our job is to keep the boats ready, in case they go on assignment again, says Petter.

-FFS MARINE has as of December 2020 management agreements with 19 seismic vessels, which are in storage in Lundevågen and Rosfjoden.
-Many of the boats like to take turns being out on assignments.
-This means that they are regularly mobilized to sail for a few months, and then return to the warehouse.
+FFS MARINE has as of December 2020 management agreements with 19 seismic vessels, which are in storage in Lundevågen and Rosfjorden.
+Many of the boats like to take turns being on assignments.
+This means that they are regularly mobilized to sail for a few months, and then return to the port of storage.

 - When a boat comes in, it is usually fully manned.
 The crew spends about one week shutting down and connecting the ship to shore power.
 Then we take over.
 And then we have full responsibility for the boat.
 We make sure that it is securely moored, that it always has electricity, that there are no leaks or machine faults and that no unauthorized persons sneak on board.
 Even representatives from the shipping company must go through us to be able to get on board, says Ludvigsen.